 |Num.
 Records||In Words||Conversion Cost()|

 Yes.
 GSTZen uses a pre-pay model.
-Any amount that you pay gets added into your Wallet.
-Every time you convert, GSTZen deducts from your Wallet balance.
+Any amount that you pay gets added to your GSTZen Wallet.
+Every time you convert a JSON file, GSTZen deducts from your Wallet balance.

 We support all major Credit and Debit cards, Net banking from all Major banks, UPI, and Private Wallets.
 If you are unable to pay using one of these methods, please get in touch with us.
 We can accept NEFT/RTGS payments to our bank account.